 Definition: Planned Unit Development means an integrated planned development which may involve a single use class or mix of use classes or a mix of uses that responds to a unique market opportunity and involves special development standards not otherwise permitted in the zone.
 The most common example of a Planned Unit Development is a vacant land condominium/bare strata development consisting of a contiguous area to be planned, developed, operated, and maintained as a single entity and containing one or more structures with common areas that belong to them, such as a box store complex, resort, multi-unit residential.
+A Planned Unit Development may be approved by Council in any zone as a development and/or subdivision on public or private services.

-- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) A Planned Unit Development must front on a public road and comply with use requirements of the Zone within which it is located.
-Notwithstanding the requirement for serviced development, if municipal services are not feasible to the standard required by the Town, the provision of on-site services must meet requirement of provincial agencies, in particular, Water Resource Management Division and Service NL; - 3) Roads and services provided in a Planned Unit Development whether they are publicly or privately owned, may be treated as if they were public roads, public services and public utilities for the purpose of approvals by the Authority and other agencies.
+- 1) Required to submit a Planned Unit Development application (2.2.2 & 2.2.4); - 2) A Planned Unit Development shall front on to a publicly maintained road and comply with use requirements of the Zone within which it is located.
+Notwithstanding the requirement for serviced development, if municipal services are not feasible to the standard required by the Town, the provision of on-site services shall meet requirement of provincial agencies, in particular, Water Resource Management Division and Service NL; - 3) Roads and services provided in a Planned Unit Development whether they are publicly or privately owned, may be treated as if they were public roads, public services and public utilities for the purpose of approvals by the Authority and other agencies. - 4) The development and/or subdivision shall comply with the requirements of the Municipal Plan or any scheme adopted under it, and with the zoning for the site as it pertains to land use, height, and have a suitable relationship to nearby land uses in respect to appearance, traffic requirements, and demands on municipal services; and, the Planned Unit Development would be prepared and reviewed by the Council according to its regular development approval process.